-Competing speaker noise can be considered a special case of babble where there are only two speakers, the target and the masker [8, 9].
-Both competing speaker and babble noise are examples of modulated noise, as they do vary in the time domain [9].

-Human listeners compensate for babble and competing speaker noise by exploiting the time-modulated property of the noise.
+[8, 9][9]Human listeners compensate for babble and competing speaker noise by exploiting the time-modulated property of the noise.
 Listeners focus on the target speech during moments of low noise levels to piece together the target’s message.
 Therefore, human recognition in modulated noise is better than in steady-state noise.
 However, the opposite is true for a machine: steady state noise conditions are easier to handle than modulated noise with Digital Signal Processing (DSP) techniques [7].
 Of course, the level of improvement directly depends on the speech enhancement technique used.

 Speech Enhancement